Askannz/unicorn-board/README.md

 ## Credit

-Thanks to codeman38 from www.zone38.net for the Kongtext font.
+Thanks to codeman38 (www.zone38.net) for the Kongtext font, and code807 for the Magero font.